near/wallet-selector/packages/ethereum-wallets/README.md

 ## Options

 - `wagmiConfig`: Wagmi Config for interacting with Ethereum wallets.
-- `web3Modal`: Web3Modal object for connecting an Ethereum wallet and switching network.
+- `web3Modal` (`Web3Modal?`): Web3Modal object for connecting an Ethereum wallet.
+If not provided this module will connect to the default injected wallet (MetaMask browser extension, embedded browser wallets...).
 - `chainId` (`number?`): Chain ID of the NEAR web3 rpc to connect to.
 Defaults to `397` (`mainnet`) or `398` (`testnet`) depending on the `setupWalletSelector` network configuration.
 - `iconUrl` (`string?`): Image URL for the icon shown in the modal.
 This can also be a relative path or base64 encoded image.
 Defaults to `./assets/ethereum-wallets-icon.png`.
 - `wagmiCore` (`typeof import("@wagmi/core")?`): Optional, @wagmi/core functions can be overidden by the dapp to interract with the wallet.